 - Reimbursable Travel Costs

-Schedule contractors should not include the value of open market sales when reporting the quarterly 72a sales, only the total sales of contract items.
+Schedule contractors should not include the value of open market sales when entering sales in the FAS Sales Reporting Portal, only the total sales of contract items.

 Invoicing RequirementsEach GSA schedule contract has invoicing requirements included in the contract.
 The invoicing requirements for most GSA schedule contracts can be found under Contract Clause 52.212-4 (Contract Terms and Conditions - Commercial Items).
 Contractors should clearly identify open market items on GSA contract to their customers if such items are procured in combination with GSA contract items.
 Also, contractors should review the “Open Market Items” section of this page for more information.